unitymakesus/rtp/wp-content/plugins/autodescription/readme.txt

 Please visit [the support forums](https://wordpress.org/support/plugin/autodescription) and kindly tell us about it.

-We'll try to get back to you within 72 hours.
-Typically, we reply within a day.
+We'll try to get back to you within a week.
+Typically, we reply within three days.

 = I am a developer; how can I help? =